SNU-HCIL/interactive-keynote/README.md

 ]
 ```

 In each row, the sum of column # should be 12.
-For example, you can make three columns with 2:1:1 ratio like this:
+For example, you can make three columns with 2:1:1 ratio as follows:

 ```markdown
 .row[